Justin Pierre: Film making

 Pierre makes short films, went to Minneapolis Community and Technical College for film, but did not complete a degree.
 He now works on independent short films while at home, recording, and on tour.
-His most famous is titled "Karen" and was in a few film festivals early winter and spring 2007, including the 3rd annual Griffon International Film Festival (GIFF) and The Sacramento International Film Festival.
+His film "Karen" was in a few film festivals early winter and spring 2007, including the 3rd annual Griffon International Film Festival (GIFF) and The Sacramento International Film Festival.

 Pierre has been involved in the direction of music videos for fellow bands.
 He co-directed the music video for "Big Drag" by Limbeck, as well as co-directing with Shane Nelson the video for Sing It Loud's "No One Can Touch Us", which was produced by MCS' guitarist Joshua Cain.

 Other works

 In addition to singing for Motion City Soundtrack, Justin has sung guest vocals on Fall Out Boy's "Chicago is So Two Years Ago", Small Towns Burn A Little Slower's "Alias: The Bookkeeper", Metro Station's "Kelsey", Sing It Loud's "We're Not Afraid", The Rocket's "Shadow" (which he co-wrote with Joshua Cain and The Rocket) and is thought to have been heard singing numerous times on the Limbeck album Hi, Everything's Great.
 He also sings and helped write a song with Michigan City band, Grown Ups, called Are You Kitten Me?

 and was featured in Revolution on Canvas, Volume 2: Poetry From the Indie Music Scene inputting a short story about the love and loss of a certain person in his life who was also addicted to alcohol.
 Pierre also produced two songs (along with Joshua Cain) on Metro Station's self-titled debut album.

-Pierre recently joined sci-fi legend Lance Henriksen, horror icons Bill Moseley, Danielle Harris and Tiffany Shepis, as well as AFI's Davey Havok and Battlestar Galactica's Nicki Clyne in the cast of the "illustrated film" series Godkiller.
-Pierre voices the lead role of Tommy, a boy on a mission to save his dying sister in a post-nuclear wasteland.
+Pierre joined actors Lance Henriksen, Bill Moseley, Danielle Harris and Tiffany Shepis, as well as AFI's Davey Havok and Battlestar Galactica's Nicki Clyne in the cast of the "illustrated film" series Godkiller.
+Pierre voiced the lead role of Tommy, a boy on a mission to save his dying sister in a post-nuclear wasteland.

-Pierre is also in a band called Farewell Continental, which until recently he wasn't revealed as a member.
-The group's first full-length album was released on May 10, 2011, followed by a United States tour.
+Pierre is also in a band called Farewell Continental, whose first full-length album was released on May 10, 2011, followed by a United States tour.

 Pierre and his wife, Lindsay Pierre, host a podcast called Book Narcs, in which the couple ask guests about their book history and interests.

-Pierre and his wife welcomed their first child, a daughter named Max, in early 2015.

 In 2017, Pierre announced The Rapture Twins, a rock collaboration between himself and Game Informer Executive Editor Andrew Reiner.
 The band's lyrics and branding reflect themes from the world of video games (including Overblood and the BioShock series).
 Their first single, "Would You Kindly?," was released on February 14, 2017.
 It was followed by the group's second single, "Eternity," which was released during Game Informers November 2017 Extra Life charity event, with all proceeds from the single's sale going to Gillette Children's Specialty Healthcare.